 - Learning outcomes for year groups are shared with parents and carers - · Parent and carer relationships are encouraged for teachers and leaders - Joint collaboration in meetings where more focused support is needed, including the setting of school targets and home targets - Parents and carers of children with SEND are invited into school at least termly to discuss individual targets and review progress.
-This is often more regular. - Offer a personal touch informal, regular communication.
+This is often more regular. - Offer a personal touch informal, regular communication - In 2024, Bowling Green Academy successfully applied to be part of the PINS (partnership in neurodiversity) trial - further engaging parents/carers in school life.